NadyaNayme/Dorothy/README.md

 ![Dorothy UI](https://github.com/NadyaNayme/Dorothy/blob/master/src/gui/images/dorothy_ui.png?)

 ## How to Use
-Click the +1 to add a drop and the -1 to subtract a drop.
+Left click the +1 to add a drop or right click it to subtract a drop.
 Don't forget to eat your crayons.

 ## Settings
-In the `db/log.ini` file change `only_blues=1` to `only_blues=0` if you want to track drop rate across total logged kills instead of total blue chest drops.
+Export will also reset your count unless you set `"no_reset"` to `"1"` in the `/db/log.ini` file.
+To calculate percentage for all kills instead of only blue chests set `"only_blues"` to `"0"` in the `/db/log.ini` file.
+Eventually there will be a settings page to change these but for now you need to manually change them.